Truman State University: Campus

 The campus is located on the south side of Kirksville.
 Truman's main campus is situated around a slightly wooded quadrangle, also known as the "Quad."
 It is two blocks south of the town square, which includes an eight-screen movie theatre and various eateries and shops.

 Notable buildings on campus include Pickler Memorial Library, the Kirk Memorial, the Kirk Building, Magruder Hall, McClain Hall, Baldwin Hall, Violette Hall, Barnett Hall, Ophelia Parrish, Pershing Arena, the Student Union Building and the Recreation Center ("The Rec").
-The oldest building is not Kirk Building but is instead the purple-doored Physical Plant building located between the Health Services building and Magruder Hall.
+The oldest building is not Kirk Building, but is instead the purple-doored Physical Plant building located between Violette Hall and the Kirk Memorial.

 Pickler Memorial Library was named after Samuel M. Pickler, who donated funds to rebuild the library after it was destroyed by fire in 1924.
 Renovated in 1993, it now houses the main computer lab, as well as approximately 500,000 volumes of various works.
 The front lobby area of Pickler Memorial Library is known as "the Bubble" for its curved glass atrium.

 Kirk Memorial is a small, domed structure near the center of campus.
 The structure is dedicated to John Kirk, the fifth president of the university.
 It is mainly used for special events.

 The Kirk Building was once the university's combined gymnasium and auditorium facility.
+Following extensive renovations, it now houses the university's student services, including the Student Health Center, Writing Center, and Career Center.

 The Rec is located north of Centennial Hall.
 It also offers a gymnasium for a variety of sports, a weight room, an elevated track, various exercise equipment, and a small multipurpose gym for hockey, indoor soccer, and other indoor sports.